 If you are acquainted with online watch forums M.O, you’d know that no one takes fashion watches seriously, and rightfully so.
 Unlike the traditional watchmaker, who puts their all in the conceptualization, design, and production of every single timepiece, fashion houses, the likes of Nixon, have no skin in the game.
 The mere fact that they are all over the place—making clothing, accessories, and whatnot—is telling.

-Watch geeks over at Quora think Nixon watches are overpriced and the value is definitely subpar.
+Watch geeks over on Quora think Nixon watches are overpriced and the value is subpar.
 One reviewer called them hipster watches.
 It’s normal to encounter such views, especially when the brand in question is a young brand that doesn’t have a long history of watchmaking.
-We don’t think it necessarily reflects a problem with the brand, more the preference that watch aficionados give to brands with history and their disdain for fashion brands.
+We don’t think it necessarily reflects a problem with the brand, more the preference that many watch aficionados give to brands with history and their disdain for young fashion brands.

 In the same price range as Nixon, if you’re looking for comparisons, they’d most likely tell you to consider brands such as Orient, Seiko, Citizen to start with.
 For automatics, you could consider something from Hamilton or Tissot.